brahimsaadii/raha-legal-documents/privacy-policy.md

 To respond to user inquiries and provide support services.

-### 3.5 Marketing Communications

-To send promotional and informational emails, newsletters, or other communications related to the app's services.
-Users have the option to opt-out of marketing communications.

-### 3.6 Compliance and Legal Obligations
+### 3.5 Compliance and Legal Obligations

 To comply with legal obligations, resolve disputes, and enforce our agreements.

 ## 4. How We Share Your Information

-### 4.1 Third-Party Service Providers
+### 4.1 No Third-Party Sharing

-We may share your information with third-party service providers who perform services on our behalf, such as payment processing and data analysis.
+We do not share your personal information with any third-party services.
+Your data is not used for marketing or analytics, and it is not sold or shared with external parties.

 ### 4.2 Legal Requirements

 We may disclose your information if required to do so by law or in response to valid requests by public authorities.

-### 4.3 Business Transfers

-In the event of a merger, acquisition, or asset transfer, your information may be transferred to the acquiring entity.

 ## 5. Security of Your Information

 ### 5.1 Security Measures

-We employ industry-standard security measures to protect your personal data from unauthorized access, alteration, disclosure, or destruction.
-This includes:
+We employ industry-standard security measures to protect your personal data, including:

-- **Encryption**: Data transmitted between users and Raha is encrypted using secure socket layer technology (SSL).
-- **Secure Storage**: Personal data is stored on secure servers with restricted access located in controlled facilities.
+- **Secure Storage**: Personal data is stored on private servers with restricted access to ensure its protection.

 ### 5.2 User Responsibilities

 Users are responsible for maintaining the confidentiality of their account login information.
-Users must not share their password with others and should take steps to protect their account from unauthorized access.
+Users should not share their password with others and should take steps to protect their account from unauthorized access.
 Users should notify Raha immediately if they suspect any unauthorized use of their account or any other breach of security.

 ## 6. Your Data Protection Rights